 “The most rewarding part about being an author is when I get to meet my audience.
 Nothing beats seeing a reader, ecstatic knowing that we share the same experiences and that their story is worth telling.”

-Angela Dominguez was born in Mexico City and grew up in the great state of Texas.
-She now resides on the east coast with her boyfriend and their petite dog, Petunia.
+Angela Dominguez was born in Mexico City and grew up in North Texas.
+She now resides on the east coast with her boyfriend, Kyle, and their petite dog, Petunia.

 In her spare time, she can be found watching competitive cooking shows and dreaming about her next outdoor adventure.
 As a child, she loved reading books and making a mess creating pictures.
 She’s delighted to still be doing both.

 Follow Angela on Twitter